Anish207AG/Hamming-Shannon_fano/README.md

 # Program:
 ```
+#NAME : ANISH A
+#REG NO : 212224060020
+#EXP NO : 2
-# Huffman and Shannon-Fano coding
+#EXP NAME : Huffman and Shannon-Fano coding
 import numpy as np
 import math
 L  = 0